OliviaRodri/surfs_up/README.md

 - The standard deviation for the month of June is 3.25 degrees fahrenheit
 - The standard deviation for the month of December is 3.74 degrees fahrenheit

-   Below is a statistic summary for temperature for June:
+   Below is a statistic summary of temperature for June:

    ![Surf_up](Resources/june_temp_stat.PNG)

-   Below is a statistic summary for temperature for December:
+   Below is a statistic summary of temperature for December:

    ![Surf_up](Resources/december_temp_stat.PNG)